Goldfish: Reproduction

 Goldfish can only grow to sexual maturity with enough water and the right nutrition.
 Most goldfish breed in captivity, particularly in pond settings.
 Breeding usually happens after a significant temperature change, often in spring.
 Males chase gravid female goldfish (females carrying eggs), and prompt them to release their eggs by bumping and nudging them.

 Goldfish, like all cyprinids, are egg-layers.
 Their eggs are adhesive and attach to aquatic vegetation, typically dense plants such as Cabomba or Elodea or a spawning mop.
 The eggs hatch within 48 to 72 hours.

 Within a week or so, the fry begins to assume its final shape, although a year may pass before they develop a mature goldfish color; until then they are a metallic brown like their wild ancestors.
 In their first weeks of life, the fry grow quickly—an adaptation born of the high risk of getting devoured by the adult goldfish (or other fish and insects) in their environment.

 Some highly selectively bred goldfish can no longer breed naturally due to their altered shape.
 The artificial breeding method called "hand stripping" can assist in breeding, but can harm the fish if not done correctly.
 In captivity, adults may also eat young that they encounter.

-Breeding goldfish by the hobbyist is the process of selecting adult fish to reproduce, allowing them to reproduce and then raising the resulting offspring while continually removing fish that do not approach the desired pedigree.